CtrlK

 Trigger Term Quality

-Includes natural trigger terms users would say: 'throttle API', 'control request rate', 'add throttling', plus 'API request rates' and 'throttling policies'.
-These cover the most common phrasings a user would use when needing this skill.
+Includes natural trigger phrases users would say: 'throttle API', 'control request rate', 'add throttling', plus related terms like 'API request rates' and 'throttling policies'.
+These cover common variations well.

 3 / 3